Chalarangelo/30-seconds-of-code/snippets/counter.md

 3. `counter(name, style)` Displays the value of a section counter.
 Generally used in a `content` property.
 This function can recieve two parameters, the first as the name of the counter and the second one can be `decimal` or `upper-roman` (`decimal` by default).

-4. `counters(variable_name, separator, style)` Displays the value of a section counter.
+4. `counters(counter, string, style)` Displays the value of a section counter.
 Generally used in a `content` property.
 This function can recieve three parameters, the first as the name of the counter, the second one you can include a string which comes after the counter and the third one can be `decimal` or `upper-roman` (`decimal` by default).

 5. A CSS counter can be especially useful for making outlined lists, because a new instance of the counter is automatically created in child elements.
 Using the `counters()` function, separating text can be inserted between different levels of nested counters.